Why Americans consider it politically correct to discriminate against atheists

 Articles By: Zak Lutz

 Zak Lutz '16 is a Staff Writer for the Harvard Political Review.
-A future diabetic, he hates shoes, loves the Midwest, and firmly believes that reality has a liberal bias.
-He is a proud member of the Freshmen Caucus.
+A future diabetic, he hates shoes, loves the Midwest, and firmly believes that Pete Rose deserves to be in the Hall of Fame.
+Reach him at firstname.lastname@example.org.

 Are we all Eldo Kim?
 HPR contributors weigh in on the consequences of Monday's events.

 Although the ACA had a rocky start, most state health care programs became instant success stories.

 By accepting the Murray-Ryan deal, the Dems are bowing down to the GOP.

 Divestment is an expensive and irrational strategy to address climate change.